 This method of editing allows you to select a placed line object directly in the design space and change its size and/or shape graphically.

 When a line object is selected, the following editing handles are available:

 With the line selected, click on a segment to individually select that segment.
 This line 'sub-selection' is distinguished by the associated editing handles becoming red in color.

 The associated vertices for the segment can then be edited directly using the List panel, with any changes appearing immediately on the schematic.

 The Properties panel provides several options that can be used to change the style of a line.
 Using the Line, Line Style, Start Line Shape, End Line Shape, and Line Size Shape options, a large variety of arrow and marker designs can be achieved.

 The following methods of non-graphical editing are available:

 Properties page: Polyline Properties

-This method of editing uses the associated Properties panel mode to modify the properties of a Polyline object.
+This method of editing uses the associated Polyline dialog and the Properties panel mode to modify the properties of a Polyline object.